Local geometry of special pieces of nilpotent orbits: Introduction

-One more (non-isolated) exotic singularity makes its appearance: we prove in Thm. \ref{d4S4thm} that the singularity associated to the degeneration $F_4(a_3)>A_2$ of special orbits in type $F_4$ is $d_4/\mathfrak{S}_4$, for an action of $\mathfrak{S}_4$ by ``affine diagram automorphisms''.
+Another (non-isolated) exotic singularity plays a starring role here: we prove in Thm. \ref{d4S4thm} that the singularity associated to the degeneration $F_4(a_3)>A_2$ of special orbits in type $F_4$ is $d_4/\mathfrak{S}_4$, for an action of $\mathfrak{S}_4$ by ``affine diagram automorphisms''.
 Note that this degeneration subsumes the exceptional special piece in type $F_4$.
-This result will be important in subsequent work \cite{FJLS:Duality}, where the singularities associated to minimal degenerations of special orbits (in classical or exceptional types) will be classified.
+This result will be important in subsequent work \cite{JLS:Duality}, where the singularities associated to minimal degenerations of special orbits (in classical or exceptional types) will be classified.
 A version of Lusztig-Spaltenstein duality will also be observed for such singularities.

 Thm. \ref{d4S4thm} has an interesting interpretation in terms of the universal cover of the special orbit $\0=\0_{F_4(a_3)}$.
 Recall from \cite{Brylinski-Kostant:JAMS} that this universal cover has a canonical affinization $\widetilde{\0}$, which is equipped with an action of $\mathfrak{S}_4$ such that the projection to $\overline\0$ is the quotient by $\mathfrak{S}_4$.
 In subsequent work \cite{Fu-Juteau-Levy-Sommers:GeomSP}, the second, third and fourth authors will deduce from our Main Theorem (specifically, from the computations required to obtain it) that $\widetilde{\0}$ is smooth over the special piece containing $\0$; Theorem \ref{d4S4thm} says on the other hand that $\widetilde\0$ has a $d_4$ singularity at points lying above $\0_{A_2}$.
 The former statement is Lusztig's special pieces conjecture in this case (which will be addressed in complete generality in \cite{Fu-Juteau-Levy-Sommers:GeomSP}).